Lawrence J. Flaherty: Early political career

-He was appointed a member of the San Francisco Board of Police Commissioners by mayor P. H. McCarthy, serving from 1911 to 1915.
-He also served in the California State Senate from 1915 to 1923 and as president of the San Francisco Building Trades from 1921 to 1926.
+An active member of the Union Labor Party, Flaherty was appointed a member of the San Francisco Board of Police Commissioners by mayor P. H. McCarthy, serving from 1911 to 1915.
+He then served in the California State Senate from 1915 to 1923, during which he was an ally of Governor Hiram Johnson and won the "highest rating for labor record ever attained by any member of that body."
+The San Francisco Call listed the most important legislation he sponsored as follows: